-During 2020 contract boundaries were extended for a personal accident product in the UK branch resulting in greater premium certainty for our customers as well as increases to the NAV of €160m and SCR of €33m.
-See note D.2.2 for further details.
+During 2021 contract boundaries were extended for a block of personal accident business in Italy, Spain, Portugal and France, resulting in greater premium certainty for our customers as well as increases in own funds of €166m and the SCR of €33m.
+See note D.2.2. for further details.

-During 2020 a number of new hedges were introduced to better manage the Undertaking's market risk exposure, which reduces the SCR.
-These comprised of derivatives to mitigate a portion of the market risk on the UK Variable Annuity portfolio and foreign exchange forwards to mitigate the economic exposure to CZK currency mismatches.
-The overall impact is a reduction in the SCR of €25m.
-See note E.2.3 for further details.
+During 2021 a number of new hedges were introduced to better manage the Undertaking's market risk exposure, which reduced the SCR by €15m.
+These comprised of a new foreign exchange derivative to mitigate GBP foreign exchange risk and a change in the existing Czech foreign exchange derivative to further mitigate the economic exposure to CZK currency mismatches.
+See note E.2.3. for further details.